nfriedly/nfriedly.com/src/documents/techblog/2010-07-13-swf-for-javascript-cross-domain-flash-cookies.html.md

 A copy of storage.swf located on one domain may be embedded on pages from one or more other domains, allowing cross-domain cookie access.

+### Security notes

+By default, any website on the internet can access the data stored in these flashcookies.

+Also, versions prior to 1.9.1 were vulnerable to an XSS bug and should not be used.

 ### Troubleshooting <img src="http://farm3.staticflickr.com/2705/4317168441_0c4652aaf6_n.jpg" class="right" alt="Flash Mob">

 * Be sure the <span class="highlight">urls</span> to the .swf file and .js file are both correct.